m-ferreira/Getting_and_Cleaning_Data_Assignment/README.md

 each variable for each activity and each subject.

 Note that the data required to follow this exercise is available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+#run_analysys.R
+-Contains the code to reach to the final data set.

+#CODE_BOOK.md
+-Contains information about variables and processess according to the code in R file.